 Once you've connected to BigQuery, it's time to start creating reports in Looker Studio.
 To initiate a new report, click the Create Blank Report button and choose from built-in templates or start from a blank report to customize your reporting experience.

-Looker Studio provides different visual elements:
+Looker Studio provides different visual elements like charts, graphs, diagrams:

 All visual elements are divided into three groups:

-1. Click the "Create Blank Report" button to access the reporting page and start exploring your analytical ideas.
+To use these visual elements, you need to:1.
+Click the "Create Blank Report" button to access the untitled report page and start exploring your analytical ideas.

 2. Add a visual element.
 Just indicate which element you want to add and select the area in which you want to add it.